tangos974/testapi/README.md

 ![Coverage](.github/pylint-badge.svg)
 ![Pylint Score](.github/coverage.svg)

-This repository contains my submission for the DevOps technical challenge.
-It includes a deployed lightweight API application hosted on Google Cloud Platform (GCP).
+This repository represents a relatively simple junior to mid level DevOps use-case.
+It includes a CICD deployment for a lightweight API application hosted on Google Cloud Platform (GCP), with IaC.

 ---